Skip to main content

 Super Resolution Imaging

-Nikon A1R Storm Super-Resolution system allows users to obtain super-high resolution images below the normal diffraction limit for light microscopy.
-Super resolution is achieved by stochastic optical reconstruction from multiple frames obtained by rapid sequential excitation/deactivation of photo-switchable fluorescent probes.
-Only a small percentage of the fluorescent molecules are activated during any one cycle.
-Images are built from single fluorophore signals, in contrast to standard microscopy in which the image is the average of all fluorophore signals.
-This method produces images with resolution down to 20 nm in the x-y plane, and 50 nm in the z-axis – 10-fold greater resolution than standard microscopy.
+Using the Nikon A1R STORM feature, resolution beyond the normal diffraction limit of light can be achieved by stochastic optical reconstruction.
+Multiple images are acquired during rapid sequential excitation/deactivation of fluorescent probes.
+Only a small percentage of the fluorescent molecules are switched on during any one activation cycle allowing individual molecules to be clearly identified in each frame.
+Since images are reconstructed from signals generated from single fluorophores, this allows precise localization of individual molecules in contrast to standard microscopy in which the image is the average of all fluorophore signals.
+This method produces images with resolution down to 20 nm in the x-y plane, and 50 nm in the z-axis – significantly greater than regular widefield or confocal microscopy.

 Total Internal Reflection Fluorescence (TIRF) microscopy